4d61726b/TitanArchive/README.md

 # TitanArchive
-An easy to use multiplatform archive extractor library
+An easy to use multiplatform archive extraction library

 ## Features